Kenya Grand Safari - Stay At Treetops

 Day 7Enjoy a last full-day of game drives, whether you choose morning and afternoon safaris or spend all day in the reserve.
 During the day, you’ll visit a Maasai village, and will have the opportunity to meet the villagers, speak to them about their lives here and buy a locally produced souvenir of your stay.
 Enjoy a last dinner at the lodge.

 Day 8Make the journey up out of the Rift Valley back to Nairobi.
 After a short visit to the African Fund for Endangered Wildlife’s engaging Giraffe Centre - with its protected Rothschild giraffes.
 Your last night's stay in Kenya will be in the sumptuous five-star surroundings of the Fairmont Norfolk Hotel, an historic Nairobi landmark.
 Enjoy a Farewell Dinner here, this evening.

 Day 9After an early breakfast, transfer to the airport to check in for your flight home, which arrives back in the UK late the same afternoon.
 Back to top

 Small group toursGroup sizes on each departure of this tour are restricted to a maximum of 24 people.
 The usual group size is between 16 and 20, with most travel undertaken in smaller six-seater vehicles meaning you can enjoy experiences and encounters (and in some cases even stay in wonderful little places) that are denied to larger groups.

 Hotel transfer timesThe transfer time from the airport to your hotel is approximately 3 hours.

 Passports and visasBritish Citizens require a visa to travel to Kenya, which can be applied for online.
 We will send you details prior to travel.
-Passports must be valid for six months beyond your return date and have two adjacent blank pages available for arrival in Kenya.
+Passports must be valid for six months from your date of entry into Kenya, and have two adjacent blank pages available for arrival in Kenya.

 Foreign Office Travel AdviceVisit www.gov.uk/foreign-travel-advice to find out the latest Foreign And Commonwealth Office travel advice for your holiday destination, as well as information about passports and visas.